DennisSnijder/payload-workflow/README.md

 ```

 ## Some things to know about using the plugin
-After installing and configuring the plugin as described above, you can visit the Payload admin and select the collection you configured the workflow for.
-Before using the plugin, there are some things to know about how the plugin behaves.
+There are some things to know about how the plugin behaves in this early stage.

 ### Differences with the draft/publish system of Payload.
 The workflow plugin introduces a new field called `workflowStatus`.
-This column does not interact with the draft/publish system of Payload whatsoever.
+This field does not interact with the draft/publish system of Payload whatsoever.

-You can "integrate" the workflow status with the draft/publish system of Payload yourself by using [hooks](https://payloadcms.com/docs/hooks/overview).
+You can "integrate" the workflow status with the draft/publish system of Payload yourself by using [Payloads hooks](https://payloadcms.com/docs/hooks/overview).

 For example: Automatically publish the document when the `workflowStatus` has been changed to `published`.

 ### Workflow view currently only shows documents with `workflowStatus` filled.